Found 644 UK NGOs working in Brazil

 The Foundation is committed to supporting development initiatives directed towards the global and local community.
 Specifically, the Foundation works to empower youth to create a greener and fairer future.
 The Foundation welcomes applications from organisations associated with the following areas: economic opportunity, mental health, sexual and repreoductive health and youth agency

-Work in Peru, India, Zimbabwe, United States, Brazil, Australia, South Africa, Canada and Botswana
+Work in Peru, Zimbabwe, India, Canada, Botswana, United States, Brazil, Australia and South Africa

 |